Apache Wars: Chiricahua wars

 The United States military leadership decided to move against the Arizona Confederates in what the Union considered part of the New Mexico Territory by dispatching a column of Californian volunteers under Colonel James Henry Carleton.
 The California Column, as it was known, followed the old Butterfield Overland Trail east.
 In 1862 the troops encountered Mangas Coloradas and Cochise's followers near the site of the spring in Apache Pass.
 In the Battle of Apache Pass, soldiers shot and wounded Mangas Coloradas in the chest.
-While recuperating, he met with an intermediary to call for peace with the United States.
+While recuperating, he met with an intermediary to call for surrender with the United States.

-In January 1863, Coloradas agreed to meet with U.S. military leaders at Fort McLane, near present-day Hurley in southwestern New Mexico.
-Coloradas arrived under a white flag of truce to meet with Brigadier General Joseph Rodman West, an officer of the California militia.
-Again the Americans violated the neutrality of a white flag.
-The armed soldiers took him into custody, and West is reported to have ordered his sentries to execute the Apache tribal chief.
-That night Mangas was tortured and shot, as he was "trying to escape."
-The following day, soldiers cut off his head, boiled it and sent the skull to the Smithsonian Institution.
-The mutilation of Coloradas' body increased the hostility of the Apache people against the United States.
+In January 1863, Coloradas agreed to surrender to U.S. military leaders at Fort McLane, near present-day Hurley in southwestern New Mexico.
+Coloradas arrived to surrender to Brigadier General Joseph Rodman West, an officer of the California militia.
+American soldiers took him into custody where he was murdered under the pretext of an escape attempt.
+On West's orders, Coloradas was stabbed with red-hot bayonets and shot.
+He was beheaded so that his skull could be sent to a phrenologist in New York City for study.

+The war dragged on for another 9 years as the Apaches fought harder to avenge Mangas Coloradas' memory.

-Carleton then decided to forcefully move the Navajo and Apache to reservations.
+Colonel Carleton then decided to move the Navajo and Apache to reservations.
 Initially, he intended to make the Rio Grande valley safer for settlement and end the raids on travelers.
-He began by forcing various tribes of Mescalero and Navajo onto the reservation at Fort Sumner.
-He enlisted Kit Carson, one-time friend of the Navajo, to round them up by destroying their crops and livestock, and forcing them on the Long Walk to Fort Sumner.
+He began by moving various tribes of Mescalero and Navajo onto the reservation at Fort Sumner.
+He enlisted Kit Carson, one-time friend of the Navajo, to round them up by destroying their crops and livestock, and moving them on the Long Walk to Fort Sumner.

 Texas Indian Wars

 On November 25, 1864, the Plains Apache fought in one of the largest battles of the American Indian Wars at the First Battle of Adobe Walls.
 Carson led an army of 400 soldiers and Ute scouts to the Texas panhandle and captured an encampment from which the inhabitants had fled.
 More than 1,000 Comanche, Kiowa and Plains Apache attacked.
 Carson took a position in an abandoned adobe building on top of a hill and repulsed several attacks.
 After a day of fighting, Carson retreated and the Indians permitted him to leave without opposition.
 Iron Shirt, a Plains Apache chief, was killed in the battle.
 Six soldiers were killed; the army estimated that the Indians suffered 60 killed and wounded.

+The last battle between the U.S Military and the Apaches in Texas were both the Battle of Rattlesnake Springs and the Battle of Quitman Canyon, both taking place in the summer of 1880.
+The last well recorded Apache raid into Texas was the McLaurin Massacre of 1881, although Apache raids in the state were believed to have happened until 1882.